eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V11.md

 :pencil: **Non-compressed references support:** If you require a heap size greater than 57GB, enable a noncompressedrefs build with the `--with-noncompressedrefs` option during this step.

+:pencil: **Mixed references support:** If you require a single build with both compressed references and non-compressed references available, enable a mixedrefs build with the `--with-mixedrefs` option during this step.
+Specify `--with-mixedrefs=static` for the VM to determine the reference mode statically (at compile time), or `--with-mixedrefs=dynamic` for the VM to determine the reference mode dynamically (at run time).
+The option defaults to determine the reference mode statically, if neither `static` nor `dynamic` is provided. _Note that `--with-cmake` must be used with this option, as it is only available with CMake enabled at this time._

 :pencil: **OpenSSL support:** If you want to build an OpenJDK that includes OpenSSL, you must specify `--with-openssl={fetched|system|path_to_library}`

   where: